ikergarcia1996/Iker-Garcia-Ferrero/README.md

 ### Itzulpen Automatikoko Sistemen Analisia: Genero Alborapenaren Kasua ((IkerGazte 2021))
 Ander Salaberria, Jon Ander Campos, Iker García-Ferrero, Joseba Fernandez de Landa
 https://ixa.ehu.eus/sites/default/files/dokumentuak/13328/Itzulpen_automatikoko_sistemen_joeraren_analisia__generoaren_kasua.pdf

+##Recognitions and awards
+- Prize for the most relevant research for the development of the Basque Country (IkerGazte 2021) by Udalbiltza: The paper "Twitterreko Euskal Komunitatearen Eduki Azterketa Pandemia Garaian" was awarded the prize for the most relevant research for the development of the Basque Country at ikerGazte 2021.
+- Basque Government PhD grant

 ## Contact information